hotwired-laravel/turbo-laravel.com/resources/guides/installation.md

 ```

 > **note**
-> You can [create a shell alias](https://laravel.com/docs/sail#configuring-a-shell-alias) that allows you execute Sail's commands more easily.
+> You may [create a shell alias](https://laravel.com/docs/sail#configuring-a-shell-alias) that allows you execute Sail's commands more easily.

 When developing applications using Sail, you may execute Artisan, NPM, and Composer commands via the Sail CLI instead of invoking them directly: